elastisys/compliantkubernetes-apps/helmfile/upstream/thanos/README.md

 In addition, you can also set an external ConfigMap with the configuration file.
 This is done by setting the `ruler.existingConfigmap` parameter.
 Note that this will override the previous option.

+### Running Thanos with HTTPS and basic authentication

+This helm charts supports using HTTPS and basic authentication.
+The underlying feature is experimental and might change in the future, so are the associated settings in the chart.
+For more information, please refer to [Thanos documentation](https://thanos.io/tip/operating/https.md/#running-thanos-with-https-and-basic-authentication).

+This feature can be enabled by using the following values:

+- `https.enabled=true`.
+Enabling HTTPS requires the user to provide the TLS certificate and Key for Thanos, which can be done using one of the following options:

+  - Provide a secret using `https.existingSecret`.
+The secret must contain the keys `tls.crt` or `tls.key` (key names can be renamed using the values `https.keyFilename` and `https.certFilename`).
+  - Provide the certificate and key in your values.yaml under the values `https.cert` and `https.key`.
+  - Use `https.autoGenerated=true`, using this value Helm will generate a self-signed key pair during the chart initialization.
+Not recommended for production environments.

+- `auth.basicAuthUsers.*`.
+An dictionary of key / values, where the keys corresponds to the users that will have access to Thanos and the values are the plaintext passwords.
+Passwords will be later encrypted with bcrypt.
+- Alternatively, provide your own Thanos http config file using the value `httpConfig` or `existingHttpConfigSecret`.
+This may cause any settings under `https.*` or `auth.*` to be ignored, except for the settings related to the TLS certificates.
+When providing a configuration file using these parameters, the chart Probes will fail to initialize unless one of the following fixes are applied:
+  - Set `https.enabled` or `auth.basicAuthUsers` with at least one user, matching the configuration file you provided.
+That way Probes will be configured with HTTPS and/or basic authentication accordingly.
+  - Configure your own Probes using `<component>.customLivenessProbe`, `<component>.customReadinessProbe` and `<component>.customStartupProbe`.
+  - **Not recommended**.
+Disable the Probes.

 ### Store time partitions

 Thanos store supports partion based on time.